Classic Sci Fi TV: Lost (2004)

 Interesting Facts: Michael Keaton was originally set as the actor to play Jack and the plan was to kill him off in the pilot to show that any character could die at any point.
 ABC wanted to keep the Jack character around, though, which resulted in Keaton backing out and Matthew Fox taking over the role.
 Micheal Emerson was originally scheduled to appear in only a few episodes, but his character worked out so well that he became a series regular.

 Where Can You Watch It?
-The entire series is available on Blu-ray and DVD as well as VOD, and you can stream it on Hulu and Amazon’s Freevee.
+The entire series is available on Blu-ray and DVD as well as VOD.
+It is currently available for streaming on Hulu and Netflix.

 Read More About the Show: Wikipedia | IMDb.com